 - Fold a fourth of the egg whites into the chocolate, yolk mixture.
 Fold slowly.
 Then fold about half of the remaining whites into the mixture and finally the last of the whites into the mixture.
 Fold slowly so as to not reduce the volume.

-- With the help of a spatula pour the mousse into a serving bowl(s).
+- With the help of a spatula or spoon pour the mousse into a serving bowl(s).
 You have two options here.
 Option 1: You may put it all into one bowl.
 This may later be scooped unto a Crème Anglais with an impressive presentation.
 Option 2: It can be poured into individual serving bowls.
 (You will find that pouring the mousse with the help of the spatula is less messy than trying to ladle into serving bowls.
 This is especially true if the bowls are not very wide.)

 - The mousse should be chilled for at least 4 hours to allow the flavors to meld and the texture to firm.
-(It is also just perfect to make a set covered overnight.)
+(It is also just perfect to make and set covered overnight.)
 It may be served with the creme anglais as discussed above or with a bit of sweetened whipped cream topped with raspberries, or it can be perfect by itself.

 The recipe calls for 78% cocoa chocolate and 135g (⅔ cup) of sugar.
 Adjust the sugar if using lighter or darker chocolate.
 If using 70% cocoa chocolate use 112g (⅔ cup minus 2 tablespoons) of sugar.
 If using 90% cocoa chocolate use 146g of sugar (⅔ cup plus 1 tablespoon) or sugar.